 Latest Travel Information

 Wearing a non-medical mask is required in all indoor public spaces in Saskatchewan.
-Information on masks and their use and what qualifies as an indoor public space is available here.

 More information about these public health measures are available here.